narf9995/Mausritter/README.md

 # Rat's Nest Games Mausritter Supplements
-Supplemnts produced by Rat's Nest Games for the TTRPG *Mausritter*.
+Supplements produced by Rat's Nest Games for the TTRPG *Mausritter*.